iSHAREScheme/iSHARESatellite/INSTALL.md

       - DATABASE_PASSWD=password
 ```

 Open app-mw-config-template.yaml in the text editor and change the *password* part of the explorer db connection string to you new password.
-See below:
+See the string below for reference:

 ```yaml
 explorerDb: